theonlyanish/Weather-Journal-App/README.md

 2. Initiate the local server: server.js
 4. Fetch the weather from [OpenWeatherMap](https://openweathermap.org/) API
 5. Save the record in the object on the local server
-6. The record should include: date, weather, fillings
+6. The record should include: date, weather, feelings
 7. Get the Data from the local server and update the UI

 ## What the app is doing ?